Konjunkturinstistutet/pxlogs2px/README.md

 # pxlogs2px
-Creates PX-files from PX-Web logs
+This package creates PX-files from PX-Web logs.
+This makes it easier to get statistics of both web interface usage and API usage.